Open air walkway around the Seville plaza in Spain with beautiful arches and call beams on a bright sunny day

 Day 6

-Agadir, Morocco, Disembark & Overnight Marrakech
+Disembark Agadir, Morocco, Transfer to Marrakech & Overnight

 After breakfast on board, disembark the ship at the seaside town of Agadir and begin the 3-hour journey to Marrakech, where you meet the born-and-bred Moroccan guides whose passion for their homeland is infectious.
 Located at the foothills of the Atlas Mountains, Marrakech is an eclectic mix of centuries-old architectural styles.
 The fabled ochre city was founded over 1,000 years ago during the Almoravid dynasty and still beats to an age-old rhythm.
 Famed for its outstanding artisanship, the city has boomed as one of Africa’s key hubs for contemporary art, architecture and design.